PGNetHun/Latte-uOS-Connect/README.md

 ## Hosting in GitHub Pages

-The site is hosted in GitHub Pages:<https://pgnethun.github.io/Latte-uOS-Connect>

 Repository is configured to automatically deploy to GitHub Pages.\
-The build output from which the deployment is done is stored in `gh-pages` branch.\
+The build output from which the deployment is done is stored in `gh-pages` branch.

 Example of hosting a React app in GitHub Pages: <https://github.com/gitname/react-gh-pages>